keithhat/voron0/future.md

     * This looks simple/cheap - doesn't allow for different beds though: https://github.com/Polar-Ted/STL-Files/tree/main/V0.1_Its_Not_a_Sexbolt_switch
         * Video is at: https://www.youtube.com/watch?v=bdxmqTDDsMM
     * Expect some options especially if change to DragonBurner - this would allow for differnt beds too.
-    * There are now lots of new options possibly for autoo bed levelling too - Klacky, integrated into hotend, cartographer probing
+    * There are now lots of new options possibly for bed leveling/mesh:
+      * Beacon/Cartographer (original)
+      * Eddy
+      * Tap -> Moves entire toolhead so less rigid; BUT has both bed and nozzle.
+      * Klacky? - look at
+        - Unsure of nap that nozzle pushed on button next to bed.
+If this then one it picks up probe temporarily
+      * BLTough ? unsure if still useful

 * Ensure idler cam locks work well with printer hat
 * Check toolhead is ok with PLA, may need better cooling.
 Think Dragon Burner useful and helps with some other options (filament cutter, maybe probe)
     * Can explore other options including CAM controlled for more flexible cambling